 stake control

-Most sports bettors look at their bet history the same way they look at a scoreboard: wins feel good, losses feel bad, and then they move on.
-That mindset is natural, but it also keeps you stuck.
-Your bet history can be one of your biggest edges if you treat it like a coaching tool instead of a...
+Most sports bettors look at their history like a scoreboard - wins feel good, losses feel bad, and then they move on.
+That mindset is natural, but it teaches the wrong lesson because it trains you to chase outcomes instead of improving decisions.
+Results are noisy.
+Decisions are learnable.
+Your...

 bankroll insights